SumoLogic/sumologic-docker-logging-driver/certificate/README.md

 ## HTTP Mock Server
 Docker provides the sample `http_api_endpoint` server to configure logging plugin to send log data to it.
 This sample server emulates a HTTP Endpoint.
 It supports `POST` and `PUT` to log data, `GET` to retrieve data, and `DELETE` to delete data.
 More details could be found on this page: https://docs.docker.com/docker-store/certify-plugins-logging/.

-The Linux binary of this server could be downloaded directly from this repo.
+The Linux binary of this server could be downloaded from https://drive.google.com/open?id=1hSm2HeVCGwBhLu8iQyxMADcLuEUNT9-L.

 Set permissions on `http_api_endpoint` so that it is executable:
 ```